photoprism/photoprism-docs/docs/developer-guide/index.md

 In addition, [sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

-!!! note ""
+!!! tldr ""
-    When reporting a problem, always include the software versions you are using and [other information about your environment](https://github.com/photoprism/photoprism/blob/develop/.github/ISSUE_TEMPLATE/bug_report.md) such as browser, browser plugins, operating system, installed memory, and processor type.
+    When reporting a problem, always include the software versions you are using and [other information about your environment](https://github.com/photoprism/photoprism/blob/develop/.github/ISSUE_TEMPLATE/bug_report.md) such as [browser](../getting-started/troubleshooting/browsers.md), browser plugins, operating system, storage type, memory size, and processor.

 ## Pull Requests